NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

  - *file saving and loading* functionality

- - `Gizmo` uniqueness, deletion, rotation
+ - `Gizmo` uniqueness, deletion and rotation

  - the triggering system